1EdTech/openbadges-specification/ob_v3p0/errata/errata.md

 ### Typography

+- The description of the field `type` in the entity `GeoCoordinates` should be `MUST be the IRI 'GeoCoordinates'.`.

+- The description of the field `type` in the entity `IdentifierEntry` should be `MUST be the IRI 'IdentifierEntry'.`.

 - Appearances of `JsonSchemaValidator2019` in description fields inside JSON Schemas should be `1EdTechJsonSchemaValidator2019`.

 - Description column for the property `termsOfUse` in [AchievementCredential](https://www.imsglobal.org/spec/ob/v3p0#achievementcredential) should be: